• Mental Health

 5. Set Firm Boundaries

 It’s important to set appropriate workplace boundaries.
-These boundaries can be physical, mental, and emotional.3 Identifying and reiterating healthy boundaries important for your well-being.
+Setting boundaries with a narcissist can be physical, mental, and emotional.3 Identifying and reiterating healthy boundaries important for your well-being.
 You deserve to be treated with respect, and if your coworker cannot respect that, other actions need to be taken.

 6. Remain Assertive